ropensci-archive/roweb2/content/blog/2018-04-13-rprofile-noam-ross.md

 KO: Are lots of other people on your team using R, or are there other programming languages represented?

 NR: We are primarily an R shop on the research side.
 Our ecologists, phylogeneticists, genomics people and spatial experts all use R. We also have a software and tool development group that builds apps and tools, and they use more python and javascript.
-They do some machine-learning work, too, and that's where our worlds overlap there's sharing of tools and methods.
+They do some machine-learning work, too, and that's where our worlds overlap so there's sharing of tools and methods.

 KO: What does your work day look like (or even your ideal work day)?
 What does the first half hour look like, what does the last half hour look like?